nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Establish a RECURSIVE spawning of the zombies around the screen~
 * ~Make sure user's can't move and/or obstruct gameplay when dead~
 * ~Have zombie img change directions when moving.~
-* Add player imgs to the game and on the player
+* ~Add player imgs to the game and on the player~
-* Do the same for the player img
+* ~Do the same for the player img~
 * ~Start creating the box/defense crate class.~
 * ~Have the crate class working in obstructing zombies and players~
-* Start changing how the zombies spawn
+* ~Start changing how the zombies spawn~
-* Create a recursive method to find get the number of zombies to spawn
+* ~Create a recursive method to find get the number of zombies to spawn~
 * Move the canShoot() method and stamina variables to the player class
+* Add a reload mechanism to the player class.

+### Concerns
+* Make sure that when a lot of zombies spawn, they don't spawn on top of each other.
+They spawn in "mini-waves".
+* Make sure the zombies don't spawn on invisible crates (Not as bas since they spawn on sides)

 ### Ideas
 * Have zombies fade in when spawning
 * Introduce a reload mechanism to stop player from continuously shooting for a certain period of time
 * Use invisible crates to block off buildings in the map
+* Have the bullet location match with where the gun is on the player model

 Note:
 Top left of grid: 200, 200